adobe/aem-performance-experiments/experiments/pagination/README.md

 1. In _Details_, notice the Duration value is substantially larger (relatively) because the backend finished the search in order to find the exact total

 ## Test #3:
-1. Open the Pages page: http://localhost:4502/content/searchtester/us/en/experiments/pager.html or click the _Clear Fields_ button if the page is already open
+1. Open the Pager UI: http://localhost:4502/content/searchtester/us/en/experiments/pager.html or click the _Clear Fields_ button if the page is already open
 1. It is up to you.
 Some ideas:
     * Change the _Limit_ to see different page sizes and notice what happens to the _Offset_ field after a load